HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/si-04-4/index.md

 ## SI-04 (4) - System Monitoring | Inbound and Outbound Communications Traffic

 (a) Determine criteria for unusual or unauthorized activities or conditions for inbound and outbound communications traffic;

-(b) Monitor inbound and outbound communications traffic [Assignment: organization-defined frequency] for [Assignment: organization-defined unusual or unauthorized activities or conditions].
+(b) Monitor inbound and outbound communications traffic [in near real-time] for [unusual or unauthorized activities or conditions].

 ## OPS Implementation